-We should be able to “tap and prove” any important facts and figures about ourselves — as easily as we tap and pay with a mobile phone at any one of 100s of millions or terminals globally.
+We should be able to “Tap and Prove” any important facts and figures about ourselves — as easily as we “Tap and Pay” with a smartphone at any one of hundreds of millions of terminals globally.

-We should be able to move verified copies of our personal information around the data economy as safely as we move our money.
+We should be able to move verified copies of our personal data around the digital economy as safely as we move our money.

 Look at the innovation in mobile credentials.
 With our phones now we can carry and present secure copies (tokens) of payment accounts, boarding passes and even virtual hotel room keys.

-Smart credit cards are surely the exemplary way to digitally present critical facts & figures.
+Smart credit cards are surely the exemplary way to digitally present critical facts and figures.

 The primary account number (PAN) in a smart credit card is held in a certificate signed by the issuing bank.
 That certificate also specifies a key pair of the customer, where the private key is held in the smartcard chip.
-Every time the smartcard is used for a purchase and presented in a terminal, the chip creates a fresh signature on the transaction data, which among other things serves to prove that the legitimate card holder was in control of the purchase (because the signature is provably unique to the private key in the chip, and the chip can only be activated by presenting the correct PIN, the signature proves that the cardholder was in control at the time of the transaction).
+Every time the smartcard is used for a purchase and presented in a terminal, the chip creates a fresh signature on the transaction data, which among other things serves to prove that the legitimate card holder was in control of the purchase.

-Exactly the same cryptographic techniques are used inside a smart phone wallet holding virtal credit cards.
-Smart phone chips have a “card emulation mode” which enable them to mimic smart credit cards.
-In fact most smart phones can also emulate smartcard readers, which makes it possible, through a software app, for phones to act as digital payment terminals.
+Exactly the same cryptographic techniques are used inside a smartphone wallet holding virtal credit cards.
+Smartphone chips have a “card emulation mode” which enables them to mimic smart credit cards.
+In fact most smartphones can also emulate smartcard readers, which makes it possible, through a software app, for phones to act as digital payment terminals.

-Credit cards have steadily evolved since the 1950s, from cardboard through magnetic stripe to chip and now smart phones and watches.
-Personally, I have had a credit card account with the same bank since the 1990s, and have seen first hand this evolution.
-My user experience of the very same account number has got better and better (while my customer agreement has stayed the same throughout).
+Credit cards have steadily evolved since the 1950s, from cardboard through magnetic stripe to chip and now smartphones and watches.
+Personally, I have had a credit card account with the same bank since the 1990s, and have seen this evolution first-hand.

 Simple data wallets are leaving federated identity for dead.
 While digital services have developed ever more rapidly, digital identity — which was supposed to be the essential underpinning — has stagnated.